 Menu must haves: Standard laksa (vegetarian).
 Vegan laksa.
 Sambal prawn rice bowl.

 Price: Reasonable £10-£12 per giant bowl of belt strap noodles.

-They also have some great, refreshing cold noodles dishes if you are looking for something a little lighter.
-We know that Chinese cuisine is not synonymous with healthy and light dishes but this is a real oversight of the analogised versions of the Chinese dishes most commonly available across the UK.
+They also have some great, refreshing cold noodle dishes if you are looking for something a little lighter.
+We know that Chinese cuisine is not synonymous with healthy and light dishes, but this is a real oversight of the analogised versions of the Chinese dishes most commonly available across the UK.
 Xi’an Impressions serves up more traditional Shanxi style food and if you are yet to try this Northern Chinese style food, trust us you are in for a treat!

 Menu must haves: (腊汁肉夹馍) Xi’an pork burger with chef special sauce, (西安凉皮原味) Xi’an cold noodles.
 (Vegan) (西安油泼面 ) Xi’an biang biang noodles in special chilli sauce (Vegan), Smacked cucumber (Vegan)

 Location: 16 Percy St, Oxford Street, London W1T 1DT

 Price: Reasonable £6 – £13 a dish

 We know what you are thinking.
 Who knew there were so many different and delicious styles of pancakes available around the world, aren’t they just the preserve of Shrove Tuesday and those random little crepe stalls?
 Well, call these what you like – dosai, dosa or dose – these South Indian, super thin, crepes are both delicious and Instagrammable in equal measure.
 They are also the perfect, buttery vehicles for all the dipping.
 Chettinad Restaurant is a self described no frills, no fuss, laid back eatery that is all about bringing the authentic, traditional flavours of Tamil Nadu (South India) to Central London.